Wolverine is heading to PlayStation

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

 Another Marvel superhero is on the way to PlayStation.
 Sony made the announcement today during its PlayStation Showcase.
 It’s Wolverine, the famous X-Men member.
-Insomniac is the developer.
+Insomniac is the developer of this game.

 The reveal trailer was light on details.
 But, hey, it’s definitely Wolverine.
+He’s no stranger to gaming, including a surprising good movie tie-in from Raven in 2009, Wolverine Origins.

+Insomniac has proved it has some serious superhero chops with its Spider-Man games, so it’ll be exciting to see what it can do with this character.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: